SportPilot. Hosting Rodeo Sport Events, All in One Place.

 Iteration 1.2: Race format setup

-How I implemented:
+🔨 How I implemented it:

 I transformed the form into a four-step guided flow, grouping tasks into logical sections: Basic Info, Race Format, Add-ons, and Review.